mfa-team/mfa-team.github.io/index.md

 ---

 **Multi-factor authentication** (mfa) is a form of digital authentication affering strong security guarantees through the adoption of multiple *authentication factors*.

+We executed a survey on real-world  MFA implementations adopted by banks all over the world.
+The results are available [in this page](survey/survey-table.md).